justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

     ```
 ## Configuration
 Note: you can do this with multiple devices at a time.
+### Configuring AltServer and AltStore on your devices
 1. Connect your device (iPhone/iPad) to your Mac/PC with a USB cable, and enable "Show this iPhone/iPad when on Wi-Fi" in the Finder or in iTunes, then hit `Sync/Apply`.
 2. Disconnect your device from USB, and make sure your device is broadcasting itself by checking if your Mac/PC can still see the device in Finder or in iTunes.
     - If you don't see it, you can check if your device is broadcasting itself to your network by entering the following on your Pi: